rstyczynski/terraform-oci-resource-dns-records/unit_test/README.md

 > - copy/paste each section to terminal session to execute tests

-## ❌ Negative test: Crash on 409 during apply due to parallelism enabled but no serialization
+## ❌ Negative test.
+Test 1: Crash on 409 during apply due to parallelism enabled but no serialization

 Parallel execution without depends_on causes race condition and conflict.